SSchlumberger Fellows: Chanh’s Open Door Policy

 A global career

-Originally from Vietnam, I joined Schlumberger in 1978 as a wireline field engineer in Orleans, France, immediately after obtaining a civil engineering degree in mechanical and electrical engineering.
-After a couple of years, I moved to Stavanger, Norway, to work as a general field engineer and then to Aberdeen, Scotland, to work as petrophysicist for the UK GeoMarket region.
-Over the years, I have lived in France, the UK, Norway, Indonesia, China, Saudi Arabia, Angola, and the US, working as petrophysicist for the Europe area, managing the computing centers and interpretation development for Norway, Sweden, and Denmark and for China, Japan, and Korea, serving as a research scientist at the Schlumberger-Doll Research Center (SDR) in Connecticut, and working as a downhole tool project manager at the Houston Formation Evaluation Center (HFE).
+Originally from Vietnam, I joined Schlumberger in 1978 as a wireline field engineer in Orleans, France, immediately after obtaining a civil degree in mechanical and electrical engineering.
+After a couple of years, I moved to Stavanger, Norway, to work as a general field engineer and then to Aberdeen, Scotland, to work as petrophysicist for the UK region.
+Over the years, I have lived in France, the UK, Norway, Indonesia, China, Saudi Arabia, Angola, and the US, working as petrophysicist in Europe, managing the computing centers and interpretation development for Norway, Sweden, and Denmark and for China, Japan, and Korea, serving as a research scientist at the Schlumberger-Doll Research Center (SDR) in Connecticut, USA, and working as the Combinable Magnetic Resonance (CMR) tool project manager at the Houston Formation Evaluation Center (HFE) in Sugar Land, Texas, USA.

-Prior to my current position, I was the director of measurements for D&M and also a Fellow for D&M from November 2008 to June 2014.
+Prior to my current position, I was the director of measurements for D&M from November 2008 to June 2014.
+Shortly after, I was nominated a Fellow.
+I learned the good news while I was working in Luanda, Angola.
+This shows the company recognizes your contributions wherever you are.
+You just need to excel in what you do.
 In 2014, I was named a Fellow for the Drilling and Reservoir Characterization groups.
-This is uncommon because I work across two groups to develop measurement synergies between them and because I started in the field, which gives me a unique perspective.
-I really know what it is like to be the engineer at the end of the line delivering the services.
+This is uncommon because I work across two groups to develop measurement synergies between them and because of my background, which gives me a unique perspective.
+I really know what it is like to be the scientist who conceives, the engineer who builds, the field engineer who delivers and the client who applies that technology at every step of the service delivery line.
 In my new role, I focus on the measurements aspects, including cutting-edge technology, skilled workforce, modern software platform, and synergy, for now and in the future.

 Excellent training and support to succeed

 Schlumberger has always provided comfortable shelter for my family when we lived abroad.
 I do not expect the company to manage my work/life balance but to provide support to help me succeed.
 Instead, it is my responsibility to manage my work/life balance.
-After 34 years of marriage, raising two successful adult children while living across the globe, I think I probably did alright.
+After more than 40 years of marriage, raising two successful adult children while living across the globe, I think I probably did alright.

-Chanh earned a bachelor’s degree in civil and mechanical engineering and a master’s degree in electronic and electrical engineering with honors from the University of Liege, Belgium.
-He holds 16 patents and has authored papers and articles for more than 90 publications.
+Chanh earned a Bachelor’s degree in civil and mechanical engineering and a Master’s degree in electronic and electrical engineering with honors from the University of Liege, Belgium.
+He holds 20 patents and has authored papers and articles for more than 100 publications.
 He is a member of the Society of Petroleum Engineers (SPE), the Society of Petrophysicists and Well Log Analysts (SPWLA), and the Society of Exploration Geophysicists and served on the SPWLA Technical Committee from 2008 to 2010.
-Chanh received the Performed by Schlumberger (PBS) Silver award in 2007 for “Scanner Family Deepwater Exploration Grand Slam and the PBS Bronze award in 2005 for “MR Scanner and Diffusion-Relaxation Maps.”
+Chanh received the Performed by Schlumberger (PBS) Silver award in 2007 for “Scanner Family Deepwater Exploration Grand Slam” and the PBS Bronze award in 2005 for “MR Scanner and Diffusion-Relaxation Maps.”
 The PBS award recognizes employees and projects that have a strong business impact for Schlumberger and its customers.
+He also serves as an Advisor to the Japan Center for Deep Earth Exploration (CEDEX-JAMSTEC).